MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-ready/includes/3-common-operating-models.md

 This operating model focuses on democratizing decisions and delegated responsibilities to balance the need for innovation in some landing zones and tighter control in others.

-**Strategic priority:** This operating model prioritizes democratization to balance innovation and control.
+**Strategic priority:** The strategic priority operating model prioritizes democratization to balance innovation and control.
 This is a strategic priority for large organizations that need to protect existing interests while empowering innovation to keep pace with market changes.

-**Organization:** Enterprise operations empowers build and operate capabilities in each workload team.
-Supporting those teams are a series of teams aligned by function, such as governance, security, and operations.
+**Organization:** Enterprise operations empowers build and operate capabilities in each workload team. is a series of teams aligned by function, such as governance, security, and operations.
 Uniting the workload and supporting teams is a dedicated cloud center of excellence team to coordinate activities and ensure operational excellence across the cloud foundation.

 **Portfolio scope:** The scope of enterprise operations focuses on the holistic cloud foundation to ensure that foundational utilities are centralized and available to all landing zones.
 Landing zones and dedicated workload environments can then be deployed in a self-service capacity with all the required dependencies provided by the cloud foundation.